 The Code of Conduct is intended to augment, not limit or substitute specific policies and procedures of any other program or department of the VCS.
-It is the duty of each person to uphold the standards set forth in the addition to (not as a substitute for) the ethical guidelines of any and all applicable professions, law, licensing agencies and internal policies that apply to the respective programs of the VCS.
+It is the duty of each person to uphold the standards set forth in the Code of Conduct.

+The Code is not intended to, nor can it, cover every situation.
+The principles in the Code are to be adhered to in addition to (not as a substitute for) the ethical guidelines of any and all applicable professions, law, licensing agencies and internal policies that apply to the respective programs of the VCS.
 Additionally, no set of standards can substitute for the personal integrity, good judgment and common sense required to meet the challenges of daily work.